faddaful/pinterest-data-pipeline388/README.md

             sudo wget https://packages.confluent.io/archive/7.2/confluent-7.2.0.tar.gz
             tar -xvzf confluent-7.2.0.tar.gz
         '''
-        cd into confluent-7.2.0/etc/kafka-rest and open kafka-properties to configure it. modify the bootstrap.servers and the zookeeper.connect variables in the file with your already generated values Add the aws-msk-iam configuration from this link to the file for authentication https://github.com/aws/aws-msk-iam-auth
+        cd into confluent-7.2.0/etc/kafka-rest and open kafka-rest.properties to configure it. modify the bootstrap.servers and the zookeeper.connect variables in the file with your already generated values Add the aws-msk-iam configuration from this link to the file for authentication https://github.com/aws/aws-msk-iam-auth
     - Start and deploy the api if you've not done so before.